AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/streaming/http.md

 # Create a streaming connection using the UI

-This UI guide will help you create a streaming connection using Adobe Experience Platform.
+This tutorial provides steps for creating a streaming source connection using the [!UICONTROL Sources] workspace.

 ## Getting started